MCDReforged/MCDReforged/docs/source/quick_start.rst

 This is a quick start tutorial of `MCDReforged <https://github.com/Fallen-Breath/MCDReforged>`__ (abbreviated as MCDR, omitted below)

-Requirements
+Preparation
 ------------

-MCDR requires python3 runtime.
-The python version need to be at least 3.6
+* MCDR requires python3 runtime.
+The python version need to be at least 3.6 with pip installed.
+* Literally, MCDR is a daemon system for Minecraft.
+You need a full Minecraft server prepared to get the maxium power of MCDR.
+* For Chinese users, you may need to set the pypi source to a mirror server to speed up the installing or upgrading.
+Here we recommend `Tsinghua tuna mirror <https://mirrors.tuna.tsinghua.edu.cn/help/pypi/>`__.

 Install
 -------